Sneha124-star/Terrarium/README.md

 ✅ A small drag and drop code.
 With a little HTML, JS and CSS one can build this interactive web-app.

+This project was inspired via Microsoft Web-development lessons.